11 Causes of Rubber Plant Dying and How to Revive It

 Check the bottom of the pot for roots growing through the drainage hole and repot the plant into a pot one size larger than the current one.

-Thereafter, repot your Rubber Plant at the beginning of the growing season when it has become pot-bound.
+Thereafter, repot the Rubber Plant at the beginning of the growing season when it has become pot-bound.

-Ensure that the pot has a drainage hole and that the soil is loose and well-drained.
+Confirm that the pot has a drainage hole and the soil is loose and well-drained.
 Use a heavy pot as the plant can become top-heavy and topple over.
 Check out these pots with drainage holes on Amazon.

 6. Too little light